What Is The Multiple Listing Service (MLS) In Real Estate?

 Perks Of Using A Multiple Listing Service

-From a business perspective, working together to form an MLS means that real estate professionals can offer their selling clients maximum exposure, while ensuring that buying clients get a complete view of what’s on the market.
+The MLS is beneficial to everyone who participates in it.
+From a business perspective, working together to form an MLS means that real estate professionals can offer their selling clients maximum exposure while ensuring that buying clients get a complete view of what’s on the housing market.

 It also ensures that the industry remains competitive and equitable, since smaller firms have access to the same listings as larger ones.

 For sellers, having their home listed on the MLS can help it sell faster and for more money.
 For home buyers, working with an agent who utilizes the MLS means they can be confident they’re getting a full picture of what’s for sale in the area.

 How can I get access to the MLS?

 To view and use an MLS, you’ll need a real estate license.
 Real estate agents must work under a broker who participates in the MLS they want to access.

 MLS databases require users to pay regular dues for continued access.